Loraria/Loraria/README.md

 **About Me!**
 - 🌱 I'm currently an IT-Security Student with the Deutsche Telekom AG
-- 👨🏽‍💻 My interest lies in Cybersecurity, including Pentesting, Reverse Engineering and incidence response as well as Machine Learning and Deep Learning
+- 👨🏽‍💻 My interest lies in Cybersecurity, including Cloud Security, Reverse Engineering and incidence response as well as Machine Learning and Deep Learning
 - 💬 contact me at [amelie.danckwerts@proton.me](mailto:amelie.danckwerts@proton.me), I love to connect!

 ***